No. 4 Ohio State holds off No. 15 TCU 40-28 after quick TDs | New Country 923

-But Bosa left the game with an apparent left groin injury when rushing after Robinson early in the third quarter.
+But Bosa left the game after rushing Robinson early in the third quarter.
 Bosa could be seen pointing at his groin area when sitting on the turf after the play, and went to the locker room with Ohio State down.

 By time Bosa got back on the sideline in street clothes late in the third quarter, the Buckeyes were leading for good.